Whitley Strieber

 Louis Whitley Strieber (/ˈstriːbər/; born June 13, 1945) is an American writer best known for his horror novels The Wolfen and The Hunger and for Communion, a non-fiction account of his alleged experiences with non-human entities.
-He has maintained a dual career of author of fiction and advocate of metaphysical concepts through his best-selling non-fiction books, his Unknown Country website, and his podcast, Dreamland.
+He has maintained a dual career as an author of fiction and advocate of metaphysical concepts through his best-selling non-fiction books, his Unknown Country website, and his podcast, Dreamland.

 Early life and education

 Strieber was born in San Antonio, Texas, the son of Kathleen Mary (Drought) and Karl Strieber, a lawyer.
-He attended Central Catholic High School in San Antonio, Texas.
+He attended Central Catholic High School in San Antonio.
 He was educated at the University of Texas at Austin and the London School of Film Technique, graduating from each in 1968.
 He worked for several advertising firms in New York City, rising to the level of vice president before leaving in 1977 to pursue a writing career.

 Early fiction

 Strieber began his career as a novelist with the horror novels The Wolfen (1978) and The Hunger (1981), both of which were made into feature films, followed by the less successful horror novels Black Magic (1982) and The Night Church (1983).

 Strieber turned to speculative fiction with social conscience.
-Collaborating with James Kunetka, he wrote Warday (1984) about the dangers of limited nuclear warfare, and Nature's End (1986), a novel about environmental apocalypse.
+Collaborating with James Kunetka, he wrote Warday (1984) about the dangers of limited nuclear warfare, and Nature's End (1986), a novel about an environmental apocalypse.
 He independently authored Wolf of Shadows (1985), a young adult novel set in the aftermath of a nuclear war.

-In 1986, Strieber's fantasy novel Catmagic was published with co-authorship credited to Jonathan Barry, who was described as an aerospace industry consultant and a practising witch.
+In 1986, Strieber's fantasy novel Catmagic was published with co-authorship credited to Jonathan Barry, who was described as an aerospace industry consultant and a practicing witch.
 In the 1987 paperback edition, Strieber stated that Barry was fictitious and that he was the sole author of Catmagic.
 Strieber's personal publishing company, Walker & Collier, was named after two characters in Catmagic.

-Later less successful thrillers by Strieber included Billy (1990), The Wild (1991), Unholy Fire (1992) and The Forbidden Zone (1993).
+Strieber later authored Billy (1990), The Wild (1991), Unholy Fire (1992), and The Forbidden Zone (1993), which were less successful.

 Short stories

-The author's short stories were collected in the 1997 limited edition volume Evenings with Demons.
+The author's short stories were collected in the 1997 limited-edition volume Evenings with Demons.
 More recent short stories included "The Good Neighbor", published in Twilight Zone: 19 Original Stories on the 50th Anniversary, and "The Christmas Spirits" (2012), a modern retelling of Charles Dickens's A Christmas Carol.